30 Apr Preparing Meat for Baby-Led Weaning

 If you’re serving your baby purees, problem solved.
 I think the easiest way to puree meat is to start with ground, be it beef, lamb, chicken, turkey, or pork.
 There are several recipes in Real Baby Food.

 If your baby is self-feeding, try cooking meat in the slow cooker or pressure cooker.
 The food you love from those devices–succulent meat that collapses into pieces at the touch of a fork–make it perfect for babies too.
 They’re genius at turning tough cuts of meat into tender, savory bites perfect for beginning eaters.
+(Looking for more multi-cooker baby food recipes?
+My new book, The Multi-Cooker Baby Food Cookbook is out soon!)

 But, let’s back up for a second.
 Why serve babies meat or chicken at all?
 Beef, pork, chicken, turkey, and lamb all offer exceptional nutrition for babies including protein, fat, iron, zinc, and other essential nutrients.
 If your baby is on a diet of only breastmilk (or formula), fruits, grains, and veggies, she might miss out on brain-boosting nutrients.
 (Raising a vegetarian or vegan baby?
 Be sure to include plenty of lentils, beans, and other iron-rich foods in her diet.
 This red lentil and spinach dish should be in your repertoire.)